AmineF-collab/Amine-retake-crypto-project/README.md

   You can see at the end that it is also verified

-- You can also verify it directly:
+- You can also verify it directly :

   use /verify <object_id>